Manikasharma05/nyayabot/README.md

 - Expand legal templates to cover additional documents.
 - Optimize Google Maps integration for better performance.
 - Add user authentication and profile management.
+- **Migrate backend to Django**: Transition from PHP/MySQL to Django for improved scalability, security, and modern framework benefits, with a focus on integrating the existing MySQL database and updating the frontend accordingly.

+  ## Status
+- 70-80% functional with minor issues.
+- Backend: Currently PHP/MySQL, with a planned migration to Django in progress.

 ## Contributing
 This project is currently not open for contributions as it is under active development.
 Please check back later for updates on collaboration opportunities.